VII. WumanKinder: An EarthSphere Transition in Individuality

 5. Bicameral World Religions

-The comparative study of religious traditions is another project of composite humankind.
-The great world faiths, both Abrahamic and Asian, arose in a first “axial period” circa 500 B.C. to 700 A.D.
-Within the theme of this website, we suggest that a worldwide complementarity might also be found between Western and Eastern modes of belief and doctrine.
-As many scholars note, the spiritual sentiments these hemispheres hold to basic responses or dichotomies of God and the human, heaven or earth, linear or cyclical time, and so on.
-Surely this is a huge, vested subject and these brief thoughts and references try to broach ecumenical openings and rapport.
+The great Asian and Abrahamic world faiths arose in a first “axial period” circa 500 B.C. to 700 A.D.
+Within the website theme, it is offered that a worldwide complementarity might also occur between Western and Eastern belief and doctrine.
+As scholars note, these spiritual hemispheres align with basic responses or dichotomies of God and the human, heaven or earth, linear or cyclical time, and so on.
+For Hinduism, Buddhism, Confucianism and Taoism, in broad survey, the numinous cosmos is animate in kind, a viable organism.
+A quintessence is original and ascendant mind, harmony and balance exist on their phenomenal own.
+As noted above, Eastern cultures are more communal or wave-like with an emphasis on group vaues.

 Allinson, Robert, ed.
 Understanding the Chinese Mind.
 Hong Kong: Oxford University Press, 1989.
 A study of a bilateral complementarity that seems to distinguish holistic Eastern and analytical Western cultures.
 Its introduction notes how Asian peoples traditionally view the human person at home in the cosmos.